CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ## Measures taken by AT&T to secure the code

-Measures taken by AT&T to secure the code:

 AT&T has undertaken with the concurrence and purview of the City of LA, industry appropriate reviews for security for applications of the nature of ShakeAlertLA including the details below.

 iOS Specific: